jbts/RayTracer/docs/scene_file.md

 - a line starting with '#', which is comment and ignored by the parser
 - one of the commands below, which is parsed and applied by the parser

-Each command starts with a keyword, like `film_resolution`, followed by a colon `:` and a list of arguments.
+Each command starts with a keyword, like `film_resolution`, often followed by a colon `:` and a list of arguments.
 A particular keyword always takes the same number and type of arguments.